 ‘Chris Packham: Asperger’s and Me’ – a brilliant and moving TV documentary showcasing life on the autistic spectrum

 In the UK we have been privileged to have been recently provided with an excellent autobiographical TV documentary by wildlife presenter and conservationist, Chris Packham.

 “My name is Chris Packham.
 What you probably don’t know about me, because I’ve been hiding it most of my life, is that my brain is different than yours, because I’m autistic.
 I’ve spent 30 years on the telly, trying my best to act normal, when really I’m anything but,” he told us at the start of ‘Chris Packham: Asperger’s and Me’.

 Chris was only relatively recently diagnosed with autism, in the mid-2000s – (the TV show didn’t state it, however Asperger’s Syndrome as a ‘label’ is rarely used) – and to UK audiences, the naturalist and Really Wild Show broadcaster has always simply seemed like a talented, enthusiastic and knowledgeable presenter.
-He’s known for his presenting quirks, but to viewers, few could have suspected that he is on the autistic spectrum!
+He’s known for his presenting quirks, but to viewers, few could have suspected that he is autistic.

 The BBC TV show showed Chris researching TMS (transcranial magnetic stimulation) and ABA (Applied Behaviour Analysis), both so-called therapies aiming to improve the social behaviours of autistic people.
-But, like many British people (where ABA is not widely used or advocated, and is seen as abhorrent my many autists, including this author), the Springwatch presenter was uncomfortable with the latter treatment, saying: “I don’t like the idea of comparing autism to a cancer that requires a sort of educational chemotherapy.”
+But, like many British people (where ABA is less widely used or advocated, and is seen as abhorrent my many autists, including this author), the Springwatch presenter was uncomfortable with the latter treatment, saying: “I don’t like the idea of comparing autism to a cancer that requires a sort of educational chemotherapy.”